B12B2 MERCURY Code - Front Blower Motor PWM Drive Circuit Open or Shorted to Ground

 - Faulty Electronic Manual Temperature Control (EMTC) Module

-Labor: 1.0The cost of diagnosing the B12B2 MERCURY code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+Labor: 1.0The cost to diagnose the B12B2 MERCURY code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 |What is B12B2 MERCURY code meaning?Under normal operation, the blower motor relay coil receives ignition voltage through the circuit.
 The coil receives ground from the Electronic Manual Temperature Control (EMTC) Module through the circuit if any function selector position but OFF is selected.
 Voltage is supplied to the relay switch contact.
 When the relay coil is energized, the voltage is delivered to the blower motor through the circuit.
 Ground for the blower motor is provided through the circuit from the blower resistor or the blower switch (HI).
 The blower resistor and blower switch are grounded through the circuit.
 The module senses no voltage on the blower motor control Pulse Width Modulation (PWM) circuit, indicating an open or a short directly to ground.

 |Need more information with the B12B2 MERCURY code?Need more information on how to fix the B12B2 MERCURY code?

 Get Access to Factory Service Manuals